aiven/aiven-docs/docs/products/caching/concepts/memory-usage.md

 ## High memory and high change rate behavior

-For all new Aiven for Redis services the `maxmemory` is set to **70% of available RAM** (minus management overhead) plus 10% for replication log.
+For all new Aiven for Caching services the `maxmemory` is set to **70% of available RAM** (minus management overhead) plus 10% for replication log.
 The memory usage is limited to below 100% because of the following situations when Redis performs operations that can require additional